yhrkw/pfgen-bench/README.md

 # Preferred Generation Benchmark

-pfgen-benchmark is a benchmark designed to evaluate Japanese text generation specifically for pretrained models.
+pfgen-benchmark is a benchmark designed to evaluate Japanese text generation, specifically for pretrained models.
-Unlike conventional benchmarks that use templates containing instructions, this benchmark relies solely on providing numerous examples.
+Unlike conventional benchmarks that use templates containing instructions, this benchmark relies solely on numerous examples.
 By conveying expectations such as the question-answering nature of the task, responses of approximately 100 characters, and outputs resembling formal public documents purely through examples, it minimizes the influence of differences in instructions or templates.
 Additionally, output evaluation is conducted using n-gram-based methods, enabling quick, cost-effective, and deterministic evaluations, unlike the LLM as a Judge approach.

 To enable comparisons across as many models as possible, the leaderboard actively includes a wide range of models.
-These include openly accessible models, models mentioned in academic papers, and those announced by companies through press releases.
+These include openly accessible models, models cited in academic papers, and those announced by companies through press releases.
 Contributions of model outputs are encouraged, and results can be submitted via pull requests.
 For detailed instructions on how to contribute, please refer to the "How to Contribute" section.

 See more details: TBD (arxiv)